Farama-Foundation/PettingZoo/docs/api.md

 ## Parallel Actions

 In addition to the main API, we have a secondary parallel API for environments with where all agents have simultaneous actions and observations.
 An environment with a parallel API can be created by `<game>.parallel_env()` for those games that support it.
-This API is designed to be similar to [RLLib's MultiAgent environment](https://docs.ray.io/en/latest/rllib-env.html#multi-agent-and-hierarchical), except we also allow for different observation and action spaces between the agents.
+This API is based around the paradigm of Partially Observable Stochastic Games (POSG) and the details are designed to be similar to [RLLib's MultiAgent environment](https://docs.ray.io/en/latest/rllib-env.html#multi-agent-and-hierarchical), except we also allow for different observation and action spaces between the agents.

 ### Example Usage